cherti/mailexporter/README.md

 ## Configuration

 By defaut, mailexporter reads `/etc/prometheus/mailexporter.conf` as its configfile.
 This can be changed via the command line flag `-config-file`.
+The Mailexporter doesn't support TLS and auth natively.
+This is left to tools intended for that.
+Nevertheless you are encouraged to use it with TLS and auth, e.g. by binding to `-web.listen-address=127.0.0.1:8083` and an nginx-reverseproxy or [AuthGuard](https://github.com/cherti/authguard).

 Also, by default, it uses HTTP basic auth on the metrics-endpoint as well as TLS.
 If desired, both can be disabled by using the `-auth=false` or the `-tls=false` commandline flags respectively.